 Every case is unique, so it’s difficult to say how much money you can expect from a car accident lawsuit in Michigan.
 But insurance industry research shows that cases will settle for 3 to 4 times as much when you have an experienced lawyer.
 Cases will settle faster and for more money.

-The lawyers at Michigan Auto Law have more than 50 years of experience getting record-breaking auto accident settlements and trial verdicts for our clients.
+The lawyers at Michigan Auto Law have more than 50 years of experience getting record-breaking automobile crash settlements and trial verdicts for our clients.
 In fact, we’ve recovered more million-dollar settlements on behalf of our clients than any other lawyer or law firm in Michigan.

 Who pays in a car accident lawsuit?